baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 \end{array}\right] $$

-In order to get a more concise algorithm to solve things, we can transform our current matrix into Homogenous Co-ordinates.<br><br>
+In order to get a more concise algorithm to solve things, we can transform our current matrix into Homogenous Coordinates.<br><br>

 $$ \begin{aligned}
 &\tilde{X}_{c}=\left[\begin{array}{c}